wfnutt/wlrigctl/README.md

 $  cp target/release/clrigctl ~/.local/bin/
 ```

+**Alternatively**, you can also download the binary packages that are attached to the releases.
+I provide them for both, x86_64 as well as aarch64 (Raspberry Pi, 64 bit).

 Copy the example config file `clrigctl.toml` to `$HOME/.config/` and adapt it to your needs.
 ```
 # This is an example config file.
 Please edit it to your needs